camunda/camunda-8-get-started-spring/README.md

 ## Written guide

-A guide for developing this project is available in the [Camunda docs][the-guide].
-See that guide for step-by-step instructions and more detailed explanations.
+A guide for developing this project is available in the [Camunda docs](https://docs.camunda.io/docs/next/guides/getting-started-java-spring/).
+See this guide for step-by-step instructions and more detailed explanations.

 ## Interactions with Zeebe